 The logistics industry is evolving rapidly because the pandemic has forced fundamental changes in how supply chains operate.
 A focus on digital transformation and company resilience has helped pave the way for more efficient logistics practices that cut costs and waste.
-Here’s a look at the top five challenges these transportation and logistics firms face in 2022.
+Here’s a look at the top five challenges these transportation and warehousing firms face in 2022.

 1. Dealing with Crowded Ports

 Port congestion has slowed down shipping for years, according to the National Customers Brokers & Forwarders Association of America (NCBFAA).
 But the pandemic created even worse congestion, especially when thousands of truck drivers decided to quit their jobs.

 Shippers have experienced record wait times at the nation’s busiest ports such as Los Angeles and Long Beach.
 The exchange of imports and exports has suffered bottlenecks in the process, partly due to the world’s largest shippers taking up so much space and creating delays.

 Shipping delays from port congestion have led to skyrocketing storage fees for owners of containers carrying freight.
 Rising fuel prices have also contributed to widespread inflation that affects all industries involved with shipping.
 From 2020 to 2021, gas prices rose 40 percent, causing many supply chain managers to rethink logistics.

 Manufacturers must reevaluate their supply chain members and look for ways to achieve greater fuel efficiency.
 IoT sensors connected to vehicles are helping transportation companies monitor the condition and fuel efficiency of their fleets.
 Another solution is to strategically open small distribution centers where inventory can be stored closer to end users.